blockloop/ezekiel/README.md

 ## Future Goals

-1. Add a display
+1. Add a physical display
-2. Add a simple UI with a graphs and historical information
+2. Save a cook with notes and view cooks in UI